sanjida-chowdhury/Intro-to-Computer-Programming-Final-project/README.md

-# Intro-to-Computer-Programming-Final-project
+# Intro to Computer Programming – Final Project 🎨

-A two-player color guessing game using NumPy and the random module.
-Both players take turns guessing a color picked by the computer, and the game shows who wins, keeps scores, and even has a tie-breaker round.
+This is a two-player color guessing game written in Python.
+Both players take turns guessing a color randomly picked by the computer.
+The game keeps scores, announces the winner, and includes a tie-breaker round.

+# Tools & Libraries
+- Python
+- NumPy
+- Random module

+# Author
+**Sanjida Chowdhury